AustinTSchaffer/Notebook/Docker/README.md

 ## Notice

 I have not yet completed this certification.
-I have also put this certification on the back-burner.
+I have also permanently put this certification on the back-burner.
 As a result, the materials in this repository are incomplete and do not sufficiently cover all of the requirements of the certification.

 Before deciding whether or not to pursue a DCA, please note that the DCA covers Docker Enterprise Edition (EE), which has more features than Docker Community Edition (CE).
 I have stopped working on this certification, because I do not have access to Docker-EE.
 Also, I do not feel that a deep knowledge of Docker-EE will assist me in my day-to-day dealings with Docker-CE.
+Also also, the future of this cert is unclear now that Docker-EE is owned by Mirantis.

-I still consider Docker to be a valuable tool for learning and applying containerization, but that does not mean that you should strive for a DCA when looking to learn about containerization.
+I consider Docker to be an invaluable tool for containerization, but that does not mean that you should strive for a DCA when looking to learn about containerization.

 Good luck out there.